janpascal/denyhosts_sync/README.md

 Run the following command: `sudo ./setup.py minify_js minify_css install`.
-This will download the needed Python libraries, minify the used JavaScript and CSS libraries, install the Python scripts onto your system (usually in `/usr/local/lib/python2.7/dist-packages`), install the default configuration file in `/etc/dh_syncserver.conf` and the Python script `/usr/local/bin/dh_syncserver`.
+This will download the needed Python libraries, minify the used JavaScript and CSS libraries, install the Python scripts onto your system (usually in `/usr/local/lib/python2.7/dist-packages`), install the default configuration file in `/etc/denyhosts-server.conf` and the Python script `/usr/local/bin/denyhosts-server`.

 ## Configuration
 Create the database and a database user with full rights to it.
-Copy the `dh_syncserver.conf.example` file to `/etc/dh_syncserver.conf` and edit it.
+Copy the `denyhosts-server.conf.example` file to `/etc/denyhosts-server.conf` and edit it.
-Fill in the database parameters, the location of the log file (which should be writable by the system user that will be running dh_syncserver) and other settings you wish to change. `graph_dir` in the `stats` sections is another location that should be writable by `dh_syncserver`.
+Fill in the database parameters, the location of the log file (which should be writable by the system user that will be running denyhosts-server) and other settings you wish to change. `graph_dir` in the `stats` sections is another location that should be writable by `denyhosts-server`.

-Prepare the database for first use with the command `dh_syncserver --recreate-database`.
-This will create the tables needed by dh_syncserver.
+Prepare the database for first use with the command `denyhosts-server --recreate-database`.
+This will create the tables needed by denyhosts-server.

-## Running dh_syncserver
+## Running denyhosts-server
-Simply run `dh_syncserver`.
+Simply run `denyhosts-server`.
 Unless there are unexpected errors, this will give no output and the server will just keep running.
 Configure your DenyHosts clients to use the new synchronisation server by setting
 ```